totalspectrum/spin2cpp/docs/basic.md

 ### Keywords

 Keywords are always treated specially by the compiler, and no identifier may be named the same as a keyword.
-The keyword `rem` is special, in that those 3 characters start a comment, so no identifier may start with `rem`.
 ```
 abs
 and